14 Notes on teaching English in a Chinese university, in the middle of a quiet burnout and impending unemployment

 Kids go Vegas

-I’ve been teaching since the beginning of 2002, so I am currently somewhere in my 9th year.
 I had already had a massive burn out in 2006 in Turkey, after my year teaching at a university in Istanbul.
 That burn out led me to not renew that job (although it was an excellent job in many respects), to sell all my stuff, to give up my flat, to book a flight home, to research warehouse positions at the Vancouver Ikea.
 I wanted to stop having to use my brain.

 I was so fried from trying to manage huge classes of barely motivated and painfully wild 18 year olds that I spent a lot of my weekends dreading Monday.
 I was drained- emotionally, mentally, physically.
 Just walking down the hallway at school, passing by the loud, rowdy clusters of kids made tired.
 Entering the classroom and trying to get (much less maintain) control exhausted me.